ayraforum/ayra-working-groups/governance-artifacts/transparency.md

 - Changes to official records follow documented review and approval processes
 - All substantive changes are traceable through version history

+Non-members may attend public meetings as observers where permitted, but may not contribute verbally, propose changes, or vote unless authorized as members in accordance with the applicable working group charter.

 This approach balances openness with responsible stewardship of official records.

 ---

 ## Decision-Making Transparency

-Decisions are made in accordance with the processes defined in Ayra’s governance charter and applicable working group charters.
+Decisions are made in accordance with the processes defined in Ayra’s governance charter and the charters of individual working groups.

 When decisions are taken: